Step 1: Truly Plan Your Business Idea

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

-First of all, once you’re done gawking at the afternoon skyline from Wall Street, realize New York’s VC and CrowdFunding scenes are catching up to New England and Silicon Valley with a swiftness.
+First of all, realize that New York’s VC and CrowdFunding scenes are catching up to New England and Silicon Valley quickly.
 If you’re going into the tech sector, you’re really in luck.
-There are practically endless ways to raise capital for your startup in NYC, it’s just a matter of how hungry and resourceful you are.
-Right?
+There are practically endless ways to raise capital for your startup in New York; it’s just a matter of knowing where to start.

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like cabs and whistling.
 You can also browse our guide on How to Finance a Business to start generating ideas.

 The last step to setting up shop has everything to do with your brand’s digital presence.
-Unless you can afford a big banner or screen-space in Times Square…you gotta have one.
-Even then!
-No one, and we mean no one is going to take your brand seriously in the Big Apple if they can’t investigate you using their smartphone.
+No one, and we mean no one is going to take your brand seriously if they can’t investigate you using their smartphone.
 Your business website needs to be there to serve as the digital gateway to your brand where people can investigate, engage, contact you, and share what you’re up to with their own networks.

-The marketing environment is as complex and exciting as the city line is from the tippy-top of the Empire State Building.
+The marketing environment is as complex and exciting as the city line viewed from the top of the Empire State Building.
 That’s why it’s critical to find your niche(s) and focus.
-Spreading yourself way too thin is unbelievably easy in New York so you’ve got to stick to your plan and stay on your toes.
+Spreading yourself way too thin is an easy mistake to make in New York, so you’ve got to stick to your plan and stay on your toes.

 Take Action: One of the hardest parts is being heard amidst the insanely loud marketplace.
 The bustle just never ends.
 There’s no break and it doesn’t get more competitive than New York.
 Seek out as much help as you can manage!
 Networking is EVERYTHING.

-Speaking of networking, toss Startup Savant into your goodie bag because we know where you’re coming from.
+Speaking of networking, toss Startup Savant into your toolkit because we know where you’re coming from.
 Around here we emphasize savvy learning, staying motivated and gaining as much insight from fellow change-makers as possible.
-We’re here for ya.
+We’re here for you!